TheAlphaTeal/BenSpooker/README.md

 ### Video
 [Link to video of what Ben saw!](https://twitter.com/AlphaTeal/status/1101280600932134912) I probably should have had the lights off in this video for better effect though...

+## Sources
+The code to play "Happy Birthday" on the passive buzzer is not my own.
+I copied it from [this project on the Arduino Project Hub](https://create.arduino.cc/projecthub/trduunze/piezo-happy-birthday-7ea362) that is licensed under the GNU GPL3+